ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 or `ReleaseInfiniteStack` if you don't.
 While `InfiniteStack` is in progress, you cannot safely make any more `AllocateStack` or `InfiniteStack` calls.

 Heap memory allocated by `AllocateHeap` lasts for the duration of the volley and is not explicitly deallocated.
+It will be implicitly deallocated at the end of the volley.
+But during the volley one could imagine that some heap memory is no longer in use but hasn't been freed until the end of the volley.
-So conceivably some heap memory is free but hasn't been freed until the end of the volley.
+(This is something that garbage collectors handle but CS has only a manual garbage collection).

 Fact memory is consumed by `CreateFact` or various JSON assignment statements and lasts for the duration of the volley.

-But CS supports planning, which means backtracking, which means memory is really not free along the way because the system might revert things back to some earlier state.
+But CS supports planning, which means backtracking, which means allocated heap memory which is nominally not pointed to anymore along the way is not "free" because the system might revert things back to some earlier state.
 This problem of free memory mostly shows up in document mode, where reading long paragraphs of text are all considered a single volley and therefore one might run out of memory.